ksheumaker/homeassistant-apsystems_ecur/README.md

 # Home-Assistant APsystems ECU Integration
 This is a custom component for [Home-Assistant](http://home-assistant.io) that adds support for the [APsystems](http://www.apsystems.com) Energy Communication Unit (ECU) so that you are able to monitor your PV installation (inverters) in detail.

-Note: This integration was initially written for the older ECU-R (2160xxxxxxxx series) and is compatible with the ECU-B. For later ECU-R models (SunSpec logo/ECU-ID starting with 2162xxxxxxxx) and ECU-C owners, usage of this integration results in ECU outage over time.
-You can use the automation which is described below to automatically reset the ECU.
+Note: This integration was initially written for the older ECU-R (2160xxxxxxxx series) and is fully compatible with the ECU-B. For later ECU-R models (SunSpec logo/ECU-ID starting with 2162xxxxxxxx) and ECU-C owners, usage of this integration results in ECU outage over time.
+You can use the automation which is described below to automatically reboot the ECU.

 ## Background & acknowledgement